Meet the team.

 Reinhardt earned his Bachelor of Arts from the Maryland Institute College of Art.
 He went on to earn his law degree from the Thomas M. Cooley Law School located in Lansing, Michigan.

-Rudolph holds a master’s in public policy from the University of Chicago, with a certificate in health policy.
-His Bachelor of Arts is in political science and religious studies from the University of California–Santa Barbara.
+Rudolph holds a master’s in public policy from the University of Chicago, with a certificate in health policy, and a Bachelor of Arts with honors in political science and religious studies from the University of California at Santa Barbara.

-Outside of policy and politics, Rudolph spends Sunday mornings teaching at Hill Havurah in Washington, DC.
+Outside of policy and politics, Rudolph teaches and tutors in Washington DC.

 Nykidra “Nyki” Robinson joined the Maryland Chamber in March 2017 as the special events manager, she has since been promoted to director of events.
 Prior to coming to the Maryland Chamber, Robinson worked in local and state governments.
 She served as a neighborhood liaison in the mayor’s office in Baltimore City, as director of outreach in Maryland’s lieutenant governor’s office and as the special assistant to the director in Maryland’s Department of Housing and Community Development.
 While in these positions she was able to actualize the impact of policy decisions, interface with residents regarding neighborhood initiatives, plans, and requests and organize numerous events.